allan-stewart/react-hogwarts-tdd-kata/README.md

     );
   }
 ```

+TODO Where did this data come from?
+Did it come from the test?
+TODO Why is it only showing one?

 ### 1.1.5.
 Refactor
 It seems you have a test in the wrong place. **Yes, I have a ``Course`` tests mixed in with ``Catalog`` tests.
 I will move that now.**